1980 San Diego Chargers season: Departures and arrivals

-San Diego traded a future 2nd-round draft pick for Los Angeles Rams fullback John Cappelletti.
+San Diego traded a future 2nd-round draft pick to the Los Angeles Rams in exchange for fullback John Cappelletti.
 A 1974 1st-round pick, Cappelletti had rushed for 15 touchdowns and over 2,000 yards in his five years with the Rams; Coryell praised his strength and blocking ability.
 Cappelletti rushed for over 100 yards in his first game as a Charger, though he was used primarily as a blocker during his time in San Diego (1980–83).
 San Diego traded their own 1st-round pick from 1974, No. 2 overall selection Bo Matthews, some months later.
 Also a fullback, Matthews was unlikely to see much playing time after Cappalletti's signing, and walked out of training camp to try and force a trade, which the Chargers granted him.
 Matthews had averaged under 250 yards per season over his six years in San Diego.
 Others departures included Lydell Mitchell, a former Pro Bowl running back whose production had decreased as San Diego shifted to a pass-oriented offense, and tight end Bob Klein who was coming off the two most productive pass-catching seasons of his eleven-year career, but who retired after contract negotiations with Chargers owner Gene Klein broke down.

 On defense, San Diego traded linebacker Don Goode to the Cleveland Browns for a future draft pick.
 Goode, another Chargers 1st-round pick from 1974, had started 62 games in six seasons, but only a single one in 1979.
 The Chargers also switched punters, releasing Jeff West, who had ranked 28th in the league in 1979.
 After trying six other candidates for the position, they signed Rick Partridge from the New Orleans Saints.
 His average in 1979 had been 40.9 yards per kick, compared to 36.5 for West.

 San Diego also made a significant signing after the season had begun, when they traded their 2nd-round draft pick in 1981 for running back Chuck Muncie.
 Muncie, the third overall pick in the 1976 draft, was coming off his best season with the New Orleans Saints, rushing for 1,198 yards at 5.0 yards per carry and being voted to his first Pro Bowl.
 He had not started the season well for the Saints, who were 0–4 when the trade took place, with head coach Dick Nolan criticizing his work ethic and commitment to the team.
 Coryell was unconcerned by Muncie's troubles, describing him as "one of the finest running backs in the game", who would benefit from a fresh start.
 He contributed 659 rushing yards for the Chargers in 1980 and would make two Pro Bowls during his five seasons in San Diego.